Dental Malpractice Insurance

 Your Howden policy is underwritten by Lloyd’s Underwriters, with a Standard & Poor’s rating of A+

 Yes.
 Your claims history is one of the elements of your individual risk profile and will directly affect the premium that you pay.
 However, claims history is only one of many factors considered.
-Dentists with a claim or claims in their history are not automatically considered high-risk but may be asked to provide extra information so that a proper assessment of their risk profile can be made.
+Doctors with a claim or claims in their history are not automatically considered high-risk but may be asked to provide extra information so that a proper assessment of their risk profile can be made.

 Yes, your Howden policy provides cover for claims brought anywhere in the world, other than the USA and Canada.